Coromandel International: Businesses

 The Company's Crop Protection products are marketed in India and internationally, offering a range of technical and formulation products.

 The Company has a research, development, and regulatory effort, supporting the businesses in process development and new product development.

 Phosphatic fertilizer

 The Company is India's second largest manufacturer and marketer of phosphate fertiliser.

 Specialty nutrients

 The Specialty Nutrients business focuses on products such as sulphur pastilles, water-soluble fertiliser and secondary and micronutrient segments.
 The Company is India's leading marketer of organic fertiliser and also offers biopesticides.
 Speciality nutrients cater to the needs of particular crops at different growth stages.

 Retail

-As of 2015 the company operated a network of around 800 retail outlets across Andhra Pradesh, Telangana, Karnataka and Maharashtra.
+As of 2025 the company operated a network of around 1100 retail outlets across Andhra Pradesh, Telangana, Karnataka, TamilNadu and Maharashtra.
 Through these outlets, the company offers farming services including crop advisory, soil testing and farm mechanization to some 3 million farmers.

-One store covers 30-40 villages and caters to some 5,000 farmer families.
+One store covers 30-40 villages and caters to some 5,000 farmer families.Overall the Retail outlets has connects more than 3 million farmers.